Boyd Rice

 Boyd Blake Rice (born December 16, 1956) is an American experimental sound/noise musician using the name of NON since the mid-1970s.
-A pioneer of industrial music, he is also a writer, archivist, actor, and photographer.
-Rice's music and art have been influenced by fascist ideas and aesthetics, and he has often been accused of fascist sympathies as a result.
+He is an industrial musician, writer, and photographer.
+Rice's music and art have been influenced by fascist ideas and aesthetics, and has often been accused of fascist sympathies.

 Biography

 Rice was born on December 16, 1956, in Lemon Grove, California.
 He became known through his involvement in V. Vale's RE/Search Publications.
 He is profiled in RE/Search #6/7: Industrial Culture Handbook and Pranks!

-In the mid-1980s Rice became close friends with Anton LaVey, founder and high priest of the Church of Satan, and was made a priest, then later a magister in the Council of Nine of the Church.
-The two admired much of the same music and shared a similar misanthropic outlook.
-Each had been inspired by Might Is Right in fashioning various works: LaVey in The Satanic Bible, and Rice in several recordings.

-In 1987 Rice and Nikolas Schreck founded the Abraxas Foundation, an "occult-fascist" think tank that also counted Adam Parfrey and Michael J. Moynihan among its members.
-During an interview, Rice described the basic philosophy of his foundation as being "The strong rule the weak, and the clever rule the strong".
+He first made the news for, at the age of 19, showing a skinned pig or goat's head to then-First Lady Betty Ford.
+He was arrested and interrogated by the US Secret Service, but was released.

 Music

 Rice creates music under his own name, as well as under the moniker of NON and with contributors under various other project names.